 Included in the 1999 purchase was a previously unidentified male mummy.
 Through research and collaboration with Emory University medical experts, Carlos Museum scholars determined it to be most probably that of the lost pharaoh, Ramesses I. The museum returned the mummy to Egypt in 2003 as a gift of goodwill and international cultural cooperation.
 Learn more about Ramesses I.

 Over 1,000 high resolution images of works of art in the Carlos Museum's collections are available online through a web-based, searchable database called Luna.
-Browse the collection or, log in with an Emory user id and password to create "media groups" and export images into presentation programs such as PowerPoint and Keynote, as well as social media programs.
-Information on using Luna is available here.
+Browse the collection or log in with an Emory user id and password to create "media groups" and export images into presentation programs such as PowerPoint and Keynote, as well as social media platforms.